 - Some have interpreted Black Michael of The Prisoner of Zenda as being Jewish/having a Jewish mother.
 In the novel, Black Michael cannot legitimately take the throne because he's the product of a Morganatic marriage, but adaptations have presented him as a Bastard Bastard and placed more emphasis on a lack of royal ancestry on his mother's side, leading to the assumption that she must have been of a different religion than that of Ruritania's Catholic monarchy, and the further assumption that this meant she was Jewish.
 Besides all of the assumptions this requires, it seems unlikely, since if he was intended as Jewish, the book would have called attention to it, and Black Michael is supposed to be beloved by the religious, Slavic peasants of Ruritania, a somewhat unlikely feat if he was Jewish.

 - Francine in the Arthur books.
 She's Jewish in the cartoon, though it's most likely a retcon, but in the source books she seems to celebrate Christmas.

 - Many have interpreted Ebeneezer Scrooge from A Christmas Carol as an anti-Semitic caricature, being that he's an exceptionally stingy moneylender with a Hebrew name.
-However, the whole point of the story is getting Scrooge to appreciate Christmas, something he has resisted due to his personality rather than any religious opposition.
+However, the whole point of the story is getting Scrooge to appreciate Christmas, something he has resisted due to his personality rather than any religious opposition, and which his family is described as having celebrated when he was a child.
 Hebrew names were also not uncommon among Gentiles during Dickens' time, and the inspiration was a tombstone that Dickens saw as a child, not an attempt to make the character sound Jewish.
-Nevertheless, several adaptations have run with this, including A Muppets Christmas Carol.
+Nevertheless, several adaptations have run with this, including The Muppet Christmas Carol.

 Live Action TV